 Operating Without Being Licensed

-If you have operated a vehicle without being licensed or unknowingly let your license expire and have been charged with this offense the Law Office of Paul M. King, P.C. is here to help.
+If you have operated a vehicle without being licensed or unknowingly let your license expire and have been charged with this offense, we are here to help.

 Who can be charged with this offense?

 To be guilty of this offense, the individual must operate a motor vehicle on a road which is dedicated to public use, as a highway, private roads under statutory authority, or park road.
 Basically this means any operation of a motor vehicle by someone unlicensed, no matter where it takes place in the Commonwealth, can result in a charge of this crime.
 An owner of a vehicle who allows an unlicensed driver to operate their vehicle can also be held liable under this statute.
 Le Blanc v.
 Pierce Motor Co., made it clear that it does not matter whether or not the owner actually knows if the individual is unlicensed.
 Le Blanc v.
 Pierce Motor Co., 370 Mass.
 535 (1940) The government does not have to show that the offender “knowingly” committed this offense.

 The simple fact that you cannot produce your license upon being stopped does not give the government enough ammo to charge you with this offense.
 Usually the government will look into the Registry of Motor Vehicle records prior to making a charge.

 There are 7 exceptions: